 The traditional SDLC method separated the software developers, test engineers, & maintenance departments into three distinct divisions, each of them performing the operational functions sequentially and without interaction.

-A communication gap, along with a siloed departmental structure, results in a disorganized and time-consuming approach, as well as a defective product.
+A communication gap, along with a siloed departmental structure results in a disorganized and time-consuming approach, as well as a defective product.

 Lack of Transparency and Late Feedback

-Because of the several work stages, the consumer is engaged with the products later.
+Because of the several work stages, the consumer is engaged with the product later.
 This leads to inconsistencies between what was intended and what was delivered, needing rework.
 Employees are also compelled to work longer hours due to a lack of coordination and integration and often refuse to adapt to user complaints promptly.